-Every small business is different and the type of sales training you provide depends on your culture and budget.
+Every small business is different, and the type of sales training you provide depends on your culture and budget.
 In-house training is typically less expensive than hiring a third party, but it can still be effective.
 It’s a great idea to have a combination of internal and external training and professional development opportunities depending on your budget, the learning style of your team members, and size of your organization.

 What are the risks of not having a well-thought-out sales training program?

-Without a meaningful sales training program, you risk having team members that don’t have the skills and knowledge to do their best work.
+Without a meaningful sales training program, you risk having team members who don’t have the skills and knowledge to do their best work.
 Furthermore, they will lack confidence and struggle with motivation, which can also lead to turnover.

 Sales training should be an integral part of your organizational sales culture.
 Developing intentional strategies for training new hires and providing ongoing training helps your entire sales team perform their best, close more deals, and stay motivated.